WSC-Nettie-Owners/wscnettie/README.md

 - `Indent Rainbow` - Makes indentation easier to see.

 - `Path Intellisense` - Gives path suggestions and autocompletion.

 - `Code Spell Checker` - Used for spell checking.

 - `Polacode` - Used for taking screenshots of code.

 - `Import Cost` - Used for seeing the size of imports.

 - `Highlight Matching Tag` - Used for highlighting matching tags.

 - `Auto Rename Tag` - Used for renaming matching tags.

 - `Auto Close Tag` - Used for closing matching tags.

 - `Advanced New File` - Allows you to create new files in the current directory from the keyboard.

 - `vscode-pets` - PETS!

 - `WakaTime` - Used for tracking time spent on projects.

 - `SynthWave '84` - A nice theme for VSCode.

 - `Material Icon Theme` - Nice icons for VSCode.

+- `Dotenv Official +Vault` - Used for .env files.

+- `Edit csv` - Gives a table UI for CSV files.

+- `Excel Viewer` - Gives a table UI for Excel files.

+- `Markdown Preview GitHub Styling` - Used for Markdown files.
+You can use this to preview Markdown files.

+- `markdownlint` - Used for linting Markdown files.

+- `npm Intellisense` - Used for npm autocompletion in import statements.

+- `Svelte for VS Code` - Used for Svelte.

+- `Svelte 3 Snippets` - Used for Svelte.

+- `Svelte Intellisense` - Used for Svelte.

+- `VS Color Picker` - Used for picking colors in CSS.

+- `Svelte Auto Import` - Used for Svelte.

 [Deployment]: https://www.wscnettie.com
 [GitHubEducation]: https://education.github.com/pack